PitchLog BETA

 Try an Ear-Led Practice Take

-Open PitchLog, hide live feedback, then check which notes drifted after you finish.
+Open PitchLog, hide live feedback, then check which notes were flat, sharp, or unstable after you finish.